StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Part 1
 #### Data Visualization
 ---
-First I analyzed the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) in basic matter: counting and displaying the classes and images.
+First I analyzed the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) in a basic matter: counting and displaying the classes and images.
 The splits are already done by Udacity and here are the statistics about the datasets:

 | Dataset | Number of samples |
 | :-----: | :---------------: |